cre8tive-studio/leonardorick/README.md

   - Endpoint URL: `https://staging.leonardorick.com/api/stripeSubscriptionsWebhook`
   - Events to send: `invoice.payment_succeeded`

-- In Staging the Stripe variables are not set so we don't allow the user to create Stripe subscriptions in staging.
+- In Staging the Stripe Customer Portal and Payment links environment variables are not set/disabled so we don't allow the user to create Stripe subscriptions in staging.

 #### Test stripe webhook